ProtocolCoders/Sistema-Libri-Digital/README.md

 ## 🏁 Conclusion

-**Libraria** is a technically and economically advantageous solution that meets all functional requirements for the library's modernization.
+**LibriDigital** is a technically and economically advantageous solution that meets all functional requirements for the library's modernization.
 Its open and low-cost initial architecture ensures a high return on investment and prepares the institution for the digital future.

 ## 👨‍💻 Authors